 The tiny town of El Chalten is around 3 hours by car from El Calafate.
-It maintains a genuine wild west feel about it, and the avid tourism trade consists of mainly independent travellers seeking enjoyment in the great outdoors – as you will find in most places in Patagonia (as opposed to a roaring trade of package deals).
+It maintains a genuine wild west feel about it, and the avid tourist trade consists of mainly independent travelers seeking enjoyment in the great outdoors - as you will find in most places in Patagonia (as opposed to a roaring trade of package deals).

 Hikes and Trails

 El Chalten is situated at the very foot of the Fitz Roy range with a myriad of exciting hikes and walks to lakes, waterfalls and mountains.
 The popular and famously jagged Cerro Torre and Cerro Fitz Roy peaks are simply stunning to see close-up after a hike, or from a distance across turquoise Lago Viedma.

 Most hotels and hostels will provide a simple map of the various trails possible in the area - many of which are possible in just a few hours.
 Cycle hire is possible also.

 Another fantastic glacier boat trip and ice trek (of many) is possible in El Chalten from Tunel Bahia (signposted just before the entrance to El Chalten when coming from El Calafate or the South).
 Depending on the time of year and the weather, the glacier calves huge chunks of ice into the lake where they float bright blue, reflected serenely in the milky blue lake.

 Glacier Viedma offers very different scenery to the Perito Moreno glacier and it is not unrealistic to take both tours.
 Glacier Viedma is lesser-known, providing more of an exclusive experience.